bimdata/documentation/src/viewer/README.md

 # Introduction

 The BIMData viewer is a preformant and flexible solution to display BIM models.
-A lot a features are built in and additionnal features can be added using plugins.
+A lot of features are built in and additionnal features can be added using plugins.
 The UI can be customized to organize the workspace as you need.

 ## BIMData Viewer
-This is a simple example of the BIMData Viewer in one of his simplest form:
+This is a simple example of the BIMData Viewer in one of its simplest form:

 <ClientOnly>
   <BIMDataViewer config="simple"/>
 </ClientOnly>

-## Complexe showcases
+## Complex showcases

 As mentionned, it can be customized as needed: